Six animals affected by climate change

 4) Asian elephants

-These gentle giants are particularly sensitive to high temperatures.
-In order to survive, they need to drink a great amount of fresh water daily.
+These gentle giants are particularly affected by high temperatures.
+In order to survive, they need to drink a great amount of fresh water.

 You can join GVI to conserve Asian elephants as a volunteer in Thailand.